kamsar/kamsar.github.io/source/_posts/2015-10-02-Unicorn-3-0-Released.md

 Sitecore development artifacts are both code and database items, such as rendering code and rendering items.
 As developers, we use serialization to write our database artifacts into source control along with our code so that we have a record of all our development artifacts.
 [Unicorn](https://github.com/kamsar/Unicorn) is a tool to make serializing items and sharing them across teams and deployed environments easy and fun.

+Unicorn takes advantage of keeping serialized items always up to date on the disk, which allows all merging to take place using your source control tool.
+Modern source control tools such as Git or SVN are capable of automatically merging the vast majority of item changes, which saves you time and reduces the chance of human error when merging.

 Unicorn 3 is fresh off the compiler and brings with it a [huge raft of improvements](http://kamsar.net/index.php/2015/09/Unicorn-3-What-s-new/).
 This version brings its own [serialization format](http://kamsar.net/index.php/2015/07/Rethinking-the-Sitecore-Serialization-Format-Unicorn-3-Preview-part-1/) and [filesystem hierarchy](http://kamsar.net/index.php/2015/08/Reinventing-the-Serialization-File-System-Rainbow-Preview-Part-2/) that are far more friendly to source control and merge conflicts than the default Sitecore format.
 It's also ridiculously fast - about 50% faster overall than Unicorn 2 or Sitecore serialization APIs.

 # What else is new?